a-memme/Kiva_Exploratory_Analysis/README.md

 - The following analysis dives specifically into average and total loan value by sector.
 Future analyses will eloborate further on average/total loan value by country, and will explore the implications of predictive analysis on repayment interval percentage.

 ### Dataset
-- Dataset includes loan data from Kiva spanning over the course of 2 years and is derived from Kaggle
+- Kaggle dataset provided by Kiva which includes loan data spanning over a two-year period.
 - [Click here](https://www.kaggle.com/kiva/data-science-for-good-kiva-crowdfunding) to view the dataset

 ### Relevance